 Once you have begun receiving your documents, send them to your tax preparer as soon as possible.
 Many people mistakenly believe that they need to send everything together as a completed batch, but this isn’t true.
 If you have already prepared the bulk of your tax documents and are waiting on your 1099’s, your tax preparer can begin your filing and incorporate the 1099’s once they become available.

 IRA Distributions (1099-R's)

 If you took any IRA distributions during the past year or if you converted assets from an IRA to a Roth IRA, you will be receiving a 1099-R from your IRA custodian.
 Many of these tax documents are already available, as institutions have a deadline of January 31st for sending these to clients and customers.

-If you are over age 70½ and you gifted any of your Required Minimum Distribution, which is the minimum amount you can withdraw from your account each year, to a charitable organization, please be sure to let your tax preparer know and provide supporting documentation.
+If you are over age 70½ and chose to make a charitable donation out of your IRA (known as a Qualified Charitable Distribution), please be sure to let your tax preparer know and provide all supporting documentation.
 This is incredibly important to note because unless you provide documentation and make your preparer aware, the 1099-R will not reflect what you had paid directly to the charitable organization(s).

 Non-qualified brokerage accounts (1099-composite)

 If you have a non-retirement account (e.g. Trust, Individual or Joint account), you will receive a 1099-Composite & Year-End Summary Tax Statement.
 This report indicates the dividends, interest, and realized capital gains or losses for the year and will be prepared in mid-to-late February.

 Institutions occasionally have to revise 1099’s, often due to reporting requirements associated with certain types of mutual funds, and it’s not a cause for alarm.
 But if you do receive a revised 1099, make sure to send it to your tax preparer as soon as you get it.